 If a line begins to form, owners will receive a number so you can return to your car and wait; numbers will be called in groups of 10 and will be displayed on a board at the building entrance.

-The cut-off time is promptly at 11:00 AM on Saturdays.
+When we have Saturday clinics, the cut-off time is promptly at 11:00 AM.
 Everyone who receives a number before the cut-off time will be served.
 Anyone who comes after the cut-off time will be referred to the next clinic date.